jszczepankiewicz/s3-direct-upload/docs/blog.md

 Probably the simplest method is to generate so called presigned url (with aws client libraries).
 We calculate the url and aws client library returns url that can be used on the client side using simple POST uploads.
 The example flow looks like following:
 ((image))

-Looking good from simplicity perspective though following drawbacks are present:
+User having access to SDK is generating the url which contains digest / contral data and is veryfing Looking good from simplicity perspective though following drawbacks are present:
 - not many options to define what can be uploaded
 - require sending AWSACCESSKEYID to be send in url

 Now maybe the latter does not look problematic at first sight it might trigger red alert at security expects.
 Its due to fact that url usually is not considered as place where secret information should be present and althoguht AWSACCESSKEY is only part of credentials it still might be seen as sending secret in url.
-Let's focus than on the last one
+Let's focus than on other option that relies on presigned data.

 ### Using form uploads